T-McBride/vba/README.md

 # Summary

 This repository will hold vba related code.
-Items in the top folder should work across multiple applications and there will be subfolders for application specific code. <br>
-e.g. Excel, Access, etc

 # Contents